 I’ve always had really good luck with craigslist, though you do have to be careful since there are a lot of untrustworthy people out there looking to unload extremely problematic cars.
 If you know what to look for when identifying potential cars you want to purchase (worn brakes, leaky gaskets, etc.), you’ll do all right.
 If you don’t know what to look for, bring a friend who’s good with that kind of stuff.

 Dedicated used car websites aren’t very good for finding cheap cars in my opinion.
-Sites like AutoTrader and cars.com tend to Focus mid to high priced used cars rather than the budget stuff.
+Sites like AutoTrader and cars.com tend to focus on mid to high priced used cars rather than the budget stuff.
 Of course it doesn’t hurt to have a quick look around, but your best bet is going to be craigslist for your local area.

 Speaking of local areas, that plays a very important role in finding cheap fast cars under $5000.
 For example, where I live in Southern California, used car prices are generally 10 to 20% higher than they are in other parts of the United States.
 It’s just one of the many curses of living in such a beautiful area I guess, but if I were looking to get the best deal possible I would look out of state.